REXJJ/MyVIM/README.md

-# MyVIM
+# Dot Files
-This repository contains the vimrc file that I use to customize vim.
+This repository contains my .rc and config files for ubuntu.